guillaumehussong/fatima-yoga/src/README.md

 The source code is made available under the terms of the MIT license.

-Please do not reuse the name of our association ("Yoga Sof"), or reuse the photos in an inappropriate way.
+Please do not reuse the name of our association ("Fátima Domíguez Yoga"), or reuse the photos in an inappropriate way.

 If you are interested in having a similar website, contact us at contact[at]yoga-sof[dot]fr